andry-tino/coding-challenges/maersk2020.dotnet/README.md

 - [Clone the Challenges repository](https://github.com/andry-tino/coding-challenges.git).
 - Use the binaries already available as [releases](https://github.com/andry-tino/coding-challenges/releases).
 It is recommended to pick up the latest version among those available.

-## Building the server in Visual Studio
+## Build
 If you already got the binaries, you can skip this.
+You can either:

+- Build the server using Visual Studio.
+- Build the server using the commandline.

+### Building the server in Visual Studio
-To build the server:
+To build the server using Visual Studio:

 1. Open the solution `WebIntSorter.sln` in Visual Studio.
 2. Select configuration `Release`.
 3. Build the solution by selecting: `Build`, `Build Solution` in Visual Studio.

-## Building the server using `dotnet`
+### Building the server using `dotnet`
-If you already got the binaries, you can skip this.
-To build the server:
+To build the server using the commandline:

 1. Open a new shell window.
 2. Navigate to `maersk2020.dotnet/WebIntSorter/WebIntSorter`.